curl/everything-curl/libcurl-http.md

 ## HTTPS

-Doing HTTPS is typically done the exact same way as for HTTP as the extra security layer and server verification etc is done automatically and transparently by default.
+Doing HTTPS is typically done the same way as for HTTP as the extra security layer and server verification etc is done automatically and transparently by default.
 Just use the `https://` scheme in the URL.

 HTTPS is HTTP with TLS on top.
 See also the [TLS options](libcurl-tlsoptions.md) section.